 You can help us raise awareness about the importance of reporting suspected side effects using the Yellow Card Scheme and encourage others to report a Yellow Card using the animations, gifs and video materials below.
 You can help by sharing them on social media, or you can download them and save them to upload on social media, or for local promotion.

 Please contact us if you would like more information about the Yellow Card Scheme to help us raise awareness, or you wish to add information to your website or intranet, or to receive paper Yellow Card reporting forms for healthcare professionals or patients.
-Yellow Card forms are available which you can download and print from the resources section of the website.
+Yellow Card forms are available which you can download and print from the downloads section of this website.

 Below is an animated video developed by the MHRA to promote the reporting of suspected side effects.
 It can also be seen on MHRA's YouTube channel.